LuisRodrigoArce-Valdes/markdown-cv/index.md

 ### Research Assistance

 `2020`
+**Instituto de Ecología A. C.**

-Isolation and characterization of microsatellite loci for *Canthon cyanellus*. **Instituto de Ecología A. C.**
+Isolation and characterization of microsatellite loci for *Canthon cyanellus*

-  * Isolation and characterization of microsatellite loci across *Canthon cyanellus* scarab genome using next generation sequencing data.
+  + Isolation and characterization of microsatellite loci across *Canthon cyanellus* scarab genome using next generation sequencing data.
-  * PCR amplification standardization of *Canthon cyanellus* microsatellite loci.
+  + PCR amplification standardization of *Canthon cyanellus* microsatellite loci.

 ### Visits